grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.loadbalancing.md

 for metric collection.
 Otherwise, metrics for the same services would be sent to different instances, making aggregations inaccurate.
 - `"traceID"`: spans/logs belonging to the same traceID will be exported to the same backend.
 - `"resource"`: metrics belonging to the same resource will be exported to the same backend.
-- `"metric"`: metrics with the same name will be exported to the same backend
+- `"metric"`: metrics with the same name will be exported to the same backend.
 - `"streamID"`: metrics with the same streamID will be exported to the same backend

 The loadbalancer will configure the exporter for the singal types supported by the `routing_key`